sameer-haider/human-language-technologies/README.md

 ## Assignment 2 - Word Guess Game
 Wrote a guessing game.
 Processes top 50 most common nouns from a text body.
 Used methods from nltk library to preprocess text.
 Link to [guessing game](Assignment_2-Word_Guess_Game/word_guess_game.py).

+## Assignment 3 - WordNet
+Tried out different features of the WordNet corpus such as synsets, sentisynsets, lesk algorithm, and wu-palmer metrics.
+[Link](Assignment_3_WordNet/WordNet.ipynb) to python notebook.